helm/helm/docs/chart_template_guide/functions_and_pipelines.md

 # Template Functions and Pipelines

 So far, we've seen how to place information into a template.
 But that information is placed into the template unmodified.
-Sometimes we want to transform the supplied data in a way that makes it more useable to us.
+Sometimes we want to transform the supplied data in a way that makes it more usable to us.

 Let's start with a best practice: When injecting strings from the `.Values` object into the template, we ought to quote these strings.
 We can do that by calling the `quote` function in the template directive: